,

 Well, the name is pretty easy to deduce, beans and weenies, aka hot dogs, aka frankfurters.

-They were originally known as beans n’ franks but someone, somewhere along the way, got cutesy with the name and beanie weenies was coined.
+They were originally known as franks and beans but someone, somewhere along the way, got cutesy with the name and beanie weenies was coined.

 What type of beans are used in frank and beans?

-There are as many version of this dish as there are ways to make mac n cheese.
+There are as many version of this dish as there are ways to make macaroni and cheese.
 Classical speaking, beanie weenies are made with baked beans.

-However, a simple can of pork n’ beans will work too.
+However, a simple can of pork and beans in tomato sauce will work too.
+Navy beans are most often used in making canned beans

-As I mentioned, I used my leftover baked beans which are cooked with strips of bacon atop.
-I chopped up the bacon and mixed it right in to this dish, but it’s not required.
+Step 2 Reduce to medium heat and gently stir in the baked beans.
+(I used my leftover baked beans which are cooked with strips of bacon atop.
+I chopped up the bacon and mixed it right in to this dish, but it’s not required.)

 Tips and adaptations for making skillet beanie weenies.